Permit Speed Across Northern Westchester: How Long Each Town Actually Takes

 North Castle

 What works in North Castle: a structured plan review process, clear submission expectations, and a building department familiar with the volume of projects in the Armonk market.
-What slows projects: the wetlands review layer (60–120 days when triggered), septic capacity review on bedroom-adding additions, and the bulk-compliance reality on properties already at or near coverage maximums.
+What slows projects: the wetlands review layer (timelines vary by case complexity), septic capacity review on bedroom-adding additions, ARB review where it applies, and the bulk-compliance reality on properties already at or near coverage maximums.

 New Castle

 New Castle includes Chappaqua, Millwood, and broader town areas.
-Standard residential alterations typically run 3–6 weeks.
-The town’s Conservation Board reviews wetlands, steep-slope, and tree-removal permits as separate layers on top of the building permit—and a meaningful share of Chappaqua properties trigger at least one of those layers.
+Standard residential alteration permits typically clear in roughly 3–6 weeks based on observed experience, though actual review windows vary.
+The town runs separate environmental permit tracks for wetlands, steep slopes, and tree removal as layers on top of the building permit — and a meaningful share of Chappaqua properties trigger at least one of those layers.

 What works in New Castle: experienced plan review staff, clear submission expectations, and a contractor pool used to the town’s rhythm.
-What slows projects: the three Conservation Board permit categories, which run on a monthly hearing cycle and stack on top of the building permit.
-Plan for 5–6 months pre-construction when all three layers apply.
+What slows projects: the environmental permit tracks, which run on monthly hearing cycles and stack on top of the building permit.
+When all three layers apply, plan on a meaningfully longer pre-construction calendar than the alteration baseline alone.

 Bedford

-What works in Bedford: thorough plan review (good for outcomes, slower for timelines), Knowledgeable inspectors familiar with the housing stock.
-What slows projects: wetlands review on a high share of properties given the town’s rural geography, septic capacity review on private-septic properties, ARB-equivalent review in certain hamlets, and the longer-than-most plan review cycle.
+What works in Bedford: thorough plan review (good for outcomes, slower for timelines), knowledgeable inspectors familiar with the housing stock.
+What slows projects: wetlands review on a high share of properties given the town’s rural geography, septic capacity review on private-septic properties, ARB and historic-district review where applicable, and the longer-than-some plan review cycle.

 Pound Ridge

 What works in Pound Ridge: a small-town building department that knows its housing stock well, careful and consistent plan review.
-What slows projects: virtually every layer that exists in northern Westchester applies somewhere in Pound Ridge—wetlands, slope, trees, ARB, septic capacity, and drive-time premium on contractor and inspector scheduling.
+What slows projects: the rural geography means a high share of properties carry wetlands, slope, or significant-tree exposure; private-septic capacity review on bedroom-adding additions; and the practical drive-time premium on contractor and inspector scheduling.

 How the Six Compare on Variance and Environmental Review